 - Required subjects and grades:

 - A level German grade A.

 - General Studies is not accepted but a good performance may be taken into account if you fail to meet the conditions of the offer.

 International Baccalaureate (IB) Diploma:

-6,6,6 in Higher level subjects plus 32 points overall (to include 6 in HL German).
+6,6,6 in Higher Level subjects plus 32 points overall (to include 6 in HL German).

 - BTEC Subsidiary Diploma in Business or Law combined with two A levels (to include German) and BTEC Diploma in Business or Law combined with an A level in German will be considered.